 Also, be sure to take time to go inside the St. Francis Xavier Cathedral, among the many things to do in Geraldton.
 It will be especially interesting to you if you have been to La Mezquita in Cordoba, Spain.

-Perth, the sunniest capital city of any state in Australia, radiated with a blend of urban splendour and natural beauty.
+Perth, the sunniest capital city of any state in the country, radiated with a blend of urban splendour and natural beauty.
+Many think it’s the best coastal town in Australia.

 Jeff and I love this city.
 On every visit, we take time to stroll through Kings Park and Botanic Garden, among the many things to do in Perth.
 Here we see a showcase of the diversity of Australia’s flora, providing a peaceful oasis in the heart of the city.